-As of Thursday, July 6, there are a total of 143 confirmed cases; 10 more since the last update on Friday, June 30.
+As of Thursday, Aug.
+24, there are a total of 284 confirmed cases.

-There are now 134 cases on Oahu, 8 on Kauai, and one on Hawaii island.
+There are now 254 cases on Oahu, 24 on Kauai, 5 on Hawaii island, and 1 on Maui.

 This is now the highest number of mumps cases recorded in a year.
 The second highest was in 2001, when there were 42 reported cases.